Blessed Hammer Crusader BiS Gear, Gems, and Paragon Points

 In the Offense section, max out Crit Chance, Crit Damage, Cooldown Reduction, and Attack Speed in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
 In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life on Hit and Globe Radius.

 Bane of the Trapped is a massive source of additional damage, which is a separate multiplier in your total damage calculation.
-The gem procs itself with its level 25 property, and is otherwise kept up with Too Scared to Run and Judgment, making it an inseparable part of the Blessed Hammer Crusader.
+The gem procs itself with its level 25 property, and is otherwise kept up with Too Scared to Run and other crowd control procs across you and your follower's gear.

 Gogok of Swiftness synergises well with the build in Greater Rift pushes, indirectly providing you with more cooldown resets and improved healing through your faster attacks.
 The 2.4.1 addition of scaling Dodge chance to the gem is just survivability icing on the cake.